ivanov-slk/virtualization-set-up/README.md

 - i.e., if you want to `ssh` in a machine, you need to `export virtual_machine=""` and `export private_key_path=""` first and then `vagrant ssh vmi-name`.
 - check [this issue](https://github.com/bmatcuk/terraform-provider-vagrant/issues/21) for more information.

-### Kubernetes dashboard

-The cluster comes with the Kubernetes dashboard installed.
-It can be accessed through a NodePort on port 30002 and with a token that is fetched using `kubectl -n kubernetes-dashboard describe secret $(kubectl -n kubernetes-dashboard get secret | grep admin-user | awk '{print $1}')`.

 ### MetalLB

 [MetalLB](https://metallb.universe.tf/) is needed so that an external IP of the kubernetes cluster can be used; otherwise `NodePort`s should be used, which is inconvenient.
 Installed via Helm.